localstack/localstack-blog.github.io/content/2023-09-07-making-connecting-to-localstack-easier/index.md

 3. Each host port can only be published once, whereas container ports are separate from each other and multiple containers can publish the same port.
     * Now all inter-container networking can be done over the Docker network, and no ports have to be published to the host at all.

-So how can you make use of this new feature?
+**So how can you make use of this new feature?**

-For AWS services like Lambda or ECS, we are running your application code in an environment pre-configured to use this feature.
+AWS services like Lambda or ECS are running in an environment pre-configured to use this feature.

 _For your own containers, there is some configuration required._